prazzon/Rocket-type/README.md

    Rocket type is crafted with a user-friendly interface, ensuring an enjoyable typing experience.
 Focus on improving your typing skills without any distractions.

 4. **Responsive and Accessible:**
    Rocket type is designed to be responsive, making it accessible across various devices.
-Whether you're on a desktop, tablet, or smartphone, Clunk adapts to your screen size.
+Whether you're on a desktop, tablet, or smartphone, Rocket type adapts to your screen size.

 ## Live Demo